 However, creating internal capital markets can induce organizational costs that lead to misallocation of capital (Scharfstein, 1997; Shin and Stulz, 1998; Rajan, Servaes, and Zingales, 2000; Scharfstein and Stein, 2000).
-As shown by Claessens, Djankov, Fan and Lang (2002) and La Porta, Lopez de Silanes, Shleifer and Vishny (2002), the complex ownership structures that accompany internal markets can result in managerial entrenchment, the effects of which are reflected in investors' pricing decisions.
+As shown by Claessens, Djankov, Fan and Lang (2002) and La Porta, Lopez de Silanes, Shleifer and Vishny (2002), the complex ownership structures that accompany internal markets can result in managerial entrenchment, the effects of which are reflected in investors' pricing decisions.9 regions with weak institutions and market disciplines, it becomes unclear as to whether and when it pays to build pyramids in those environments.

 The internal market view predicts that corporate pyramids will be used when the controlling owner does not have a deep pocket and when market and legal environments are weak.
-However, considering that internal organizational costs are also greater in find that financially burdened East Asian firms benefit from group affiliation; mature and slow-growing firms with ownership structures more likely to create agency problems gain more from group affiliation, while young and high-growth firms more likely lose.
+However, considering that internal organizational costs are also greater in

+9 Consistent with the existence of benefits and costs of internal markets, Claessens, Fan, and Lang (2002) find that financially burdened East Asian firms benefit from group affiliation; mature and slow-growing firms with ownership structures more likely to create agency problems gain more from group affiliation, while young and high-growth firms more likely lose.